Former Penn coach slapped with 15-year show-cause penalty

-PHILADELPHIA — Former Penn coach Jerome Allen was hit a 15-year show-cause penalty after he accepted $300,000 in bribes to get a wealthy Florida businessman's son into the University of Pennsylvania.
+Former University of Pennsylvania coach Jerome Allen was hit a 15-year show-cause penalty after he accepted $300,000 in bribes to get a wealthy Florida businessman’s son into Penn.

 The Quakers, out of the Ivy League, also were slapped by the NCAA with two years of probation, fined $5,000 and given recruiting punishments.
 Allen’s show-cause penalty is meant to limit a coach’s ability to work in college sports after breaking NCAA rules.